 Read the contents of this page and the Help page.

 Note Certificates from courses prior to 19 January 2020 are no longer available.
-If you require a certificate you should undertake one of the three course now available.
+If you require a certificate you should undertake one of the three latest courses now available.

 Question: Is ASCIA anaphylaxis e-training accredited?

 Answer: ASCIA anaphylaxis e-training was developed for school and childcare services staff where face to face training is not possible (or feasible), or as a refresher, or for interim training whilst waiting for face to face training.
 It was developed by the peak professional body for allergy and clinical immunology in Australasia (ASCIA), but it is not an accredited course, which is required by some Victorian schools and children's services under legislation introduced in 2008.

 ASCIA anaphylaxis e-training is registered with the NSW Education Standards Authority (NESA).
 From 6th February 2021, NSW teachers who complete ASCIA anaphylaxis e-training are responsible for recording of any Elective Professional Development courses they complete into eTAMS https://etams.nesa.nsw.edu.au/SignIn?ReturnUrl=%2f

 ASCIA anaphylaxis e-training for ECEC is approved by the Australian Children's Education and Care Quality Authority (ACECQA), for the purposes of the Education and Care Services National Law, and published in accordance with regulation 137(1)(e) of the Education and Care Services Regulations.